mohoaz1348-rgb/qwerty13/README.md

 # Qwerty13
-Good enough keyboard layout which is similar to Qwerty (only 13 keys change their positions)
+Good enough keyboard layout which is similar to Qwerty (only 13 keys change their positions).
+It uses Angle Mod: `c` - index finger, `x` - middle finger, and `z` - the ring finger.

 <img src="./img/qwerty13.jpg" width="500">